babylonlabs-io/networks/bbn-test-5/babylon-validators/README.md

 1. Generate a new BLS key pair
 2. Associate it with your validator address
-3. Store it in your node's configuration file at `~/.<path>/config/priv_validator_key.json`
+3. Store it in your node's configuration file at `~/.<path>/config/priv_validator_key.json` alongside your validator key

 This key will be used automatically by your validator software when it needs to participate in epoch-end signature collection.
 The BLS signatures help create compact, efficient proofs of consensus that can be later timestamped to Bitcoin.

 > ⚠️ **Important**: The `priv_validator_key.json` file contains sensitive key
 > material.
 Make sure to backup this file and store it securely, as it's